"All too often attorney fees become the tail that wags the dog in litigation."

 Heather Farms HOA v.
 Robinson (1994).
 The court declined to adopt a rigid interpretation of the term "prevailing party" and, instead, analyzed which party had prevailed on a practical level.
 The court concluded that a a voluntary mutual dismissals as part of a global settlement does not create a prevailing party.

-Additional Resources: See Attorneys Fees Blog for additional cases.
+Additional Resources: See "California Attorney's Fees" blog for additional cases.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.